koseogluemre/clipboard-hijacking/README.md

 ## [?]How to Stay Safe

-- Consistently review what’s on your clipboard before inserting sensitive information.
+- Regularly check your clipboard before pasting sensitive information.
-- Employ security utilities or clipboard monitoring tools that alert you to unanticipated modifications.
+- Use security tools or clipboard monitoring software to detect unexpected changes.
-- Maintain updated systems and rely on reputable antivirus solutions.
+- Keep your systems updated and use trusted antivirus programs.

 ## [!]Educational Focus

-This proof of concept aims to educate cybersecurity enthusiasts and developers about clipboard hijacking techniques.
-It highlights the critical importance of input validation and promoting user vigilance.
+This example is meant to teach cybersecurity enthusiasts and developers about how clipboard hijacking works.
+It focuses on the importance of checking input and staying alert.